 “It was a dark and stormy night” (Edward Bulwer-Lytton).

-TWO DIFFERENT TIMES COME AROUND SOONER OR LATER: (1) TIMES WHEN WE NEED A REFUGE, AND (2) TIMES WHEN SOMEONE ELSE NEEDS A REFUGE WE CAN PROVIDE.
-“Dark and stormy nights” are a fact of life, and when we find ourselves in the middle of one, our hearts need a safe place in which to shelter.
-It’s important to appreciate the shelter that others have given us in the past, and even more important to make our hearts a place where they’ll find a welcome when they’re the ones who are scared of the storm.
+SOONER OR LATER, TWO DIFFERENT TIMES COME AROUND: THOSE WHEN WE OURSELVES NEED REFUGE, AND THOSE WHEN SOMEONE ELSE NEEDS REFUGE FROM US.
+“Dark and stormy nights” are bound to happen now and then, and when we find ourselves in the midst of one, our hearts need a warm, dry place in which to shelter.
+If we appreciate the refuge others have given to us, it’s important to make our hearts a safe place when they are the ones scared of the storm.
+Refuge, like other benefits, is more blessed to give than to receive.

-Having a heart that provides refuge for others takes some learning.
+Having a heart that provides refuge takes some learning.
 Not many of us have such a heart naturally.
-Caring perhaps comes naturally, but showing compassion in ways that actually do some good is a skill that has to be learned.
+While caring may be instinctive, showing useful compassion to others, in ways that improve rather than worsen the situation, is a learned skill.
 It’s not rocket science, maybe, but it does take a little education in the school of caregiving.
-We have to watch and listen.
-We have to apply good judgment.
-We have to learn from well-intentioned mistakes that we’ve made.
-In short, we have to grow in the quality of the mercy that we extend.
+It requires watching, listening, learning from our mistakes, and — this is the hardest — acquiring wisdom and good judgment.
+In short, we have to grow in the quality of the mercy we extend.

-Men, especially, have to learn how to be a refuge to others.
-Since the simple gift of “nurturance” is not normally our strong suit, we have to exert extra effort to learn it.
-The strong masculine tendency to “fix” whatever’s wrong has to be reined in.
-To have hearts in which others find refuge, we must learn to see when a safe harbor is all that’s needed — and not a dry-dock facility for ship repair.
+Men, in particular, have to learn how to be a refuge.
+Since the gift of nurturing is not typically our strong suit, extra effort is needed.
+The masculine tendency to “fix” whatever’s wrong has to be reined in.
+We must recognize when a safe harbor is all that’s needed — not a dry-dock facility for ship repair.
+And I will tell you from experience: learning how to give refuge can be a painful, humbling process.
+The more we think we know how, the less we probably do.

-Who are those that need from you the gift of refuge?
-The answer would probably surprise you.
-If you knew the hurts that those around you carry with them every day, you would be astonished.
-You may never know those hurts.
-Your friends may never choose to confide in you about them.
-But you would do well to assume that most of the people you deal with are hurting.
-Be ready.
-Be prepared for the time when they might consider seeking some safety in their relationship with you.
-If that time ever comes, you will have bestowed on you one of life’s greatest privileges: the privilege of showing compassion.
+Who in your life is experiencing “a dark and stormy night” and needs refuge?
+The answer might surprise you.
+If you knew the hurts that those around you are struggling with every day, you would be astonished.
+It may not be you that they confide in about these things, so you may never know (and that’s okay).
+Nevertheless, you would do well to assume that most of the people you deal with are hurting somewhere in their hearts.
+So, be ready.
+Be prepared for the time when they might seek some safety in their relationship with you.
+If that time ever comes, you will have bestowed on you one of life’s greatest blessings: the privilege of showing compassion.

 “Discouraged people don’t need critics.
 They hurt enough already.
 They don’t need more guilt or piled-on distress.
 They need encouragement.
 They need a refuge.
 A willing, caring, available someone” (Charles R. Swindoll).